 I wanted to coordinate my ink with the photo so I used Adobe Capture to pull a color scheme from my photo.
 I use this app often to identify color schemes for my projects.

 This app identified 5 colors within the image.
-I used my Distress Oxide ink swatches to find the ‘perfect’ ink to match the color scheme…which by the way, coordinated beautifully with the Midnight Garden Collection by Prima Marketing.
+I used my Distress Oxide ink swatches to find the โperfectโ ink to match the color scheme…which by the way, coordinated beautifully with the Midnight Garden Collection by Prima Marketing.

-Here is the photo I added to Adobe Capture App.
 And here is the Adobe color scheme it shared with me.
 Cool right?!?!?

 Get FUSSY

-I fussy cut images from 2 different papers in the Midnight Garden Collection by Prima Marketing.
 One sheet has a mix of small tags and the other has a cute mix of feathers.
 The entire collection is peppered with copper-colored foil.

 Create a Feather Cluster

 To make the feather cluster I fussy cut the feathers then I bent each feather down the spine.
 I rubbed the edges of the feathers and the bent spine on my Black Soot Distress Oxide ink pad.
-I used Glue Dots Pop-Up Dots to adhere the feathers in a cluster.

 To fill in the letters on my crossword I used the Brea Reese fine liner pens.

-I hope that I have inspired you to create your own crossword puzzle inspired scrapbook layout!
+ย I hope that I have inspired you to create your own crossword puzzle inspired scrapbook layout!
 You will be hooked!

 Have a wonderful day everyone!